area17/twill-http-basic-auth/README.md

 ## Domains

 You add as many domains as you need and configure different passwords for each.
+You can have the https://site.com, for instance, unprotected to allow public access to it, and block access to https://origin.site.com and https://admin.site.com to only allow access to people with an account, and those that have access to the HTTP Basic Auth username and password.

 ## One config for all